mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/seismic-content-connector.md

 **Access permissions**

-The Seismic Content Microsoft Graph connector supports search permissions visible to **Everyone** or **Only people with access to this data source**.
-If you choose **Everyone**, indexed data appears in the search results for all users.
-If you choose **Only people with access to this data source**, indexed data appears in the search results for users who have access to them.
+Currently the Seismic Content Microsoft Graph connector only supports permissions visible to **Everyone** due to Seismic API restrictions.
+All public content indexed using the Seismic Content graph connector will be visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.

 **Mapping identities**